qconrad/intellistar-emulator/README.md

 ## Features
 Most of core animation and logic has been replicated included severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.
 Some things are still missing such as most icons and the narrations.

+## Background Blur
+The background blur will not work by default.
+It is a feature that is disabled in chrome by default due to poor performance.
+To enable, go to chrome://flags and enable  *Experimental Web Platform features*.

 ## Screenshots
 ![Screenshot 1](/screenshots/1.PNG)